oxford24/oxford24.github.io/local.md

 There is an option during registration for an MFPS dinner.
 This is an option open to all during registration.
 (For example, if you are giving a talk at ACT but would like to be part of the MFPS dinner then you are very welcome to sign up for it, and equally so if you are registering to attend the conferences but not to give a talk.)
 We are planning it for Wednesday 19 June after the session in memory of Phil Scott.
 **Please register for the dinner by Tuesday 4 June 2024 UK time.**

  The conference is planned mainly as an in-person event and the registration here is on that basis.
-Nonetheless we are hoping to stream the talks, and there will be a separate registration route for that nearer the time.
+Nonetheless we are hoping to stream the talks, and will provide links in due course.
 If you are hoping to present a talk remotely, please contact the programme chairs.